Gas-s-s-s: Shooting

-Corman says filming commenced using a first draft, which was rewritten constantly throughout the shoot.
+Corman says filming commenced using a draft that was rewritten constantly throughout the shoot.
 "Winter was coming and I wanted to do the film", said Corman.
 "I was going to be shooting in New Mexico.
 I actually shot in December and to wait one more month would have put me in January and I could not have made the film.
 To wait till next summer would have dated the material I was dealing with, so I wanted to bring the film out early."

 Armitage recalls, "We went back in '69 to shoot in New Mexico and Texas.
-I was the associate producer as well, and we were writing it as we went—which is something that Roger liked to do.
+I was the associate producer as well, and we were writing it as we went — which is something that Roger liked to do.

 "It was a very inexpensive film", said Corman.
 "It was shot with a skeleton crew, with a cast of almost entirely amateur actors.
 Only the leads were professionals."

-Shooting took around four weeks.
-Corman sold the movie to American International Pictures for the negative cost.
+Stephanie Rothman had been Corman's assistant in the mid-60s but taken a sabbatical from the industry after making her directorial debut with It's a Bikini World.
+She went back to work with Corman on Gas-s-s-s as a production manager along with her husband Charles Swartz.
+"I had a wonderful time working on that film," she later recalled.
+"I loved it, I really did."
+She adds the film "was constantly being re-written as we were shooting."

-The film features a tribute to Edgar Allan Poe.
-Corman says "It was actually a second thought when we put Poe in it.
+The film features a tribute to Edgar Allan Poe, an author who provided the stories for several Corman films in the early 1960s.
+Corman says, "It was actually a second thought when we put Poe in it.
 We just started putting things in.
 In the original concept, he wasn't in it.
-And we just decided to put him in on a motorcycle—it seemed appropriate."
+And we just decided to put him in on a motorcycle — it seemed appropriate."

 "There was some sense of disorganization and experimentation as we went along", says Corman.
-He says the film showed:
+He claims the film showed: